msgpo/BetterFirefox/README.md

 * Give us back the control over the browser and keep it clean and slim as much as possible (also less RAM usage then)
 * Give us a setup which allow us to opt-in only the stuff we want and not pre-install anything (like the 'Hello' and 'Pockets' clients)
 * Bloat like Pocket has been added.
 To our knowledge, this is a third-party extension that has been added and uses non-Mozilla servers to store data.
 Things like this should be left as extensions.
-* Exclude any DRM (Codecs, Encrypted Media Extensions, ...), or make it integrated opt-in for people which really need it; ESR is the wrong way, make ONE Browser for all
+* Exclude any DRM (Codecs, Encrypted Media Extensions, etc.), or make it integrated opt-in for people which really need it; ESR is the wrong way, make ONE Browser for all
 * Google's 'safebrowsing' mechanism is by default enabled, let the user decide to use it or not, each visited page otherwise will be sent back to Google, [some user not want to support this](https://en.wikipedia.org/wiki/Firefox#Criticism).
 * Google's 'safebrowsing' mechanism creates cookies on everyone's system.
 Mozilla claims these cookies are separate, but the UI makes no indication of this.
 * No ability to sync all about:config tweaks (you need extra opt-in for that)
 * Ability to reset about:config related changes on per-app/extension basis
 * Increase the security and adapt faster changes, especially to known reported issue like certificate frauds
 * Kill [known insecure](https://www.mozilla.org/en-US/security/known-vulnerabilities/) stuff a lot of faster, let Adobe/Java die once and for all ... no need to add workarounds ... it's waste of time to think that you can 'by-design' insecure things harden ...
-* NoScript / uMatrix or uBlock's function could be adopted or ask/work directly with the developers to implement it directly since all of the extensions are today 'a must'.
-Tor Browser showed how it could look, with security sliders and options for 'advance users'.
+* NoScript / uMatrix or uBlock's function could be adopted (or ask/work directly with the developers) to implement it directly since all of the extensions are today 'a must'.
+Tor Browser showed how it could look, with security sliders and options for 'advanced users'.
 * Firefox now stores site data in a `storage` folder in the profile, yet has no way for the user to delete this data.
 Never store data across sessions without having functionality for the user to delete this data.